AWS · DVA-C02

 Beyond compensation, 63% of certified AWS professionals report receiving or expecting a promotion after certification, and 41% report increased workplace engagement.
 The DVA-C02 serves as a natural step toward higher-level credentials including the AWS Certified DevOps Engineer – Professional and AWS Certified Solutions Architect – Professional.
 Compared to vendor-neutral developer certifications, the AWS Developer Associate carries stronger market specificity, particularly for organizations running workloads on AWS — which represents the majority of enterprise cloud deployments.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 536 questions.

 Explanation